 The Bachelor of Arts in Chemistry (BA) combines a rigorous curriculum covering the foundations of chemistry with a career track for students who want to become middle or high school teachers.

 Minor in Chemistry

 The Chemistry minor is an excellent choice for students in other STEM majors, especially Biology, Physics, Engineering, and Environmental Science and those preparing for further study in medicine, dentistry, pharmacy, biotechnology, and forensics.
-By pursuing the Chemistry minor, you demonstrate to prospective employees or graduate schools the depth and rigor of your academic preparation and laboratory experience.
+By pursuing the Chemistry minor, you demonstrate to prospective employers or graduate schools the depth and rigor of your academic preparation and laboratory experience.

 Find out more about the Chemistry minor

 Chemistry Research at UW Bothell

 Chemistry faculty at UWB are helping to expand our knowledge of the world.
 Faculty research focuses on topics such as biochemistry and enzyme kinetics, molecular modeling/drug discovery, electro-analytical chemistry and environmental and atmospheric chemistry.
 Research is an integral part of the Chemistry program at UWB.
 Chemistry majors actively participate in research by designing and carrying out experiments, writing scientific papers and presenting at regional and national conferences.